DSLCC Policies and Practices Governing Financial Assistance

 Renewal of Awards

 Financial aid is not automatically renewed each year.
-Applications for aid must be filed each academic year (for example: Fall 2009, Spring 2010, and Summer 2010 consist of the 2009-2010 Academic Year).
-Applications for the upcoming academic year are available in January.
+Applications for aid must be filed each academic year (for example: Fall 2014, Spring 2015, and Summer 2015 consist of the 2014-2015 Academic Year).
+Applications for the upcoming academic year are available after January 1.

 Any commitment of federal or state funds is tentative and contingent upon subsequent congressional appropriation and actual receipt of the funds by the College.
 The Financial Aid Office staff reserves the right, on behalf of the College, to review and cancel an award at any time because of changes in financial and/or academic status.